ampproject/amphtml/contributing/buildcop.md

   * Assuming Travis was green, make sure there are no diffs in the Percy build.
     * If there are diffs that look like flakes, click “Approve” on the Percy build to unblock the PR (and ping Daniel Rozenberg as an FYI).
   * Approve and merge the PR.
+* Report and triage any failing tests on *beta* browsers:
+  * Check recent [master builds](https://travis-ci.org/ampproject/amphtml/branches) on Travis, even the green ones.
+Look for the `gulp test ... --saucelabs` task in the logs and check for any failing tests under the *beta* test batch(es).
+Create issues for those tests.